Flynt Center of Early New England Life

 Celebrating the Fiber Arts: The Helen Geier Flynt Textile Gallery

-Into The Woods: Crafting Early American Furniture
+Into The Woods: Vermont Furniture from the Alley Collection

 Rotating exhibitions in the Lobby of the Flynt Center change annually.
 Past exhibitions have focused on the topics of Dinner Is Served: Dining and the Decorative Arts, The Write Stuff: The Material Culture of Literacy, Stimulating Beverages: Tea, Coffee, and Chocolate Wares at Historic Deerfield, Furnishing the Frontier: The Material World of the Connecticut River Valley, 1680-1720, and Hadley Sampler: An Anniversary Celebration.